 - Food and Cooking

 These and other great topics will help facilitate conversations and form social bonds with positive company-wide ripple effects.
+In the process, you’ll learn how to talk to anyone.
 In this article, we’ll explore:

 What Is Small Talk?